bryanz35/drop-add/README.md

   - HU4480
 - Ignore requests that deal with AS4052 (Amstud II)
 - Ignore requests that drops course student does not have (S535, S592).
+- Ignore courses in main or alts that the student already has.
-- Delete add alternates if it is the same as the drop (why would you request to drop and add the same course).
+  (why would you request to drop and add the same course).
 - If a course has more people enrolled than its cap before drop add, we set the new cap to be the number of enrollments.